Faculty Spotlight – Jake Mumme

 Looking Toward the Future

-Jake hopes to continue growing the Diesel & Automotive Engine Overhaul program by expanding opportunities for students and adding more tools and equipment in the shop.
-He is focused on building a strong foundation for the program and ensuring students graduate with the skills, experience, and connections needed for successful careers.
+Jake is excited to continue growing the Diesel & Automotive Engine Overhaul program.
+He hopes to expand opportunities for students by increasing industry partnerships and adding more tools and equipment to the shop.

 Thank You, Jake!

 Thank you, Jake, for your dedication to WCCC and for supporting students through mentorship and hands-on learning.
-We’re excited to see the Diesel & Automotive Engine Overhaul program continue to grow under your leadership!
+Your passion and real-world experience are helping shape the next generation of skilled technicians.